janetiqal/Employee-Tracker/README.md

 ## Contributing
   It is an open source project, please contact me to be added as a contributor.
 ## Questions
-  If you have any questions or would like to discuss this application further, please reach out to me via email at [j.iqal35@gmail.com](mailto:j.iqal35@gmail.com) or visit my github profile at [janetiqal](http://www.github.com/janetiqal).
+  If you have any questions or would like to discuss or contribute to this application , please reach out to me via email at [j.iqal35@gmail.com](mailto:j.iqal35@gmail.com) or visit my github profile at [janetiqal](http://www.github.com/janetiqal).
 ## Created By Janet Iqal